KumoCorp/kumomta/docs/tutorial/system_preparation.md

 ### Rocky Linux Example

 Rocky Linux is very similar to CentOS, as is Alma and RHEL  The instructions below are shown for a Rocky 8 system but with slight modification, should work for any DNF package management system.
+For Amazon Linux (AL2) the instructions are identical, but replace "dnf" with "yum".

 ```bash
 # Do basic updates